maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `@ControllerAdvice` can handle exceptions from any handler type (i.e. not just `@Controller` but others like `HttpRequestHandler`, `HandlerFunction`, etc) as long as it matches the handler mappings set on `ExceptionHandlerExceptionResolver`.
 * `@ExceptionHandler` can target exception causes at any level of nesting.
 * `ForwardedHeaderFilter` updates the remote address/port from "Forwarded For" headers.
-* Add missing beans to `WebMvcConfigurationSupport` in order to make `DispatcherServlet.properties` (which is now lazily parsed) not used for most use cases.
+* Add missing beans to `WebMvcConfigurationSupport` in order to make `DispatcherServlet.properties` (now lazily parsed) not needed for most use cases.

 ### Spring WebFlux